$1 trillion to be unlocked in Digital Transformation?

 A good illustration is the ADNOC’s Panorama Digital Command Centre that provides operational visibility across the entire hydrocarbon value chain – from exploration to distribution of products, breaking down information silos and providing real-time operational insights based on a single, trusted view.
 This not only improves operational efficiencies, but also uncovers new pathways to optimize performance.

-Next, the real-time operations data is fed into predictive analytics and artificial intelligence with the ultimate goals of optimising overall production, process conditions and even predicting failures ahead of time.
+Next, the real-time operations data is fed into predictive analytics and artificial intelligence with the ultimate goals of optimizing overall production, process conditions and even predicting failures ahead of time.
 Predictive Analytics enables empirical multi-variate modelling of rotating equipment performance – such as pump, compressor and turbine - using advanced pattern recognition and machine learning algorithms to identify and diagnose any potential operating issues days or weeks before failures occur.
 Operating models, including past loading, ambient and operational conditions, are used to create a unique asset signature for each piece of equipment.
-Real-time operating data is then compared against these models to detect any subtle deviations from expected equipment behaviour.
+Real-time operating data is then compared against these models to detect any subtle deviations from expected equipment behavior.
 This allows more effective and reliable monitoring of different types of equipment at remote site, improving equipment reliability and workforce efficiency by reducing field visits.

 The early warning notification allows reliability and maintenance teams to assess, identify and resolve the problems, preventing a major breakdown that can cost companies millions of dollars in production slowdowns or even stoppages.